In Him Ministries:

 Philippians 1:6 says, “And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.”

-Remember how simple the gospel really is:
+Remember how simple the gospel is:

-Romans 10:9-10 says, “Because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
-For with the heart one believes and is justified, and with the mouth one confesses and is saved.”
+“That if you confess with your mouth, "Jesus is Lord," and believe in your heart that God raised him from the dead, you will be saved.
+For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved.”
+(Rom.
+10:9-10 NIV)

 When we enter into a relationship with Jesus Christ as our Lord and Savior we will do naturally what we could never do by focusing on keeping certain laws, or performing certain acts.
-Ephesians 2:8-10 says, "For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
-For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."

 The salvation Jesus offers us is not based on our works!
 If it were then those who were saved would get all of the glory.
 No human effort can contribute to our salvation; it is solely the gift of God (Isa.
 64:6; Rom.
 3:20; 5:1-2; Titus 3:5).
 The good works Christians do are the result of the work the Holy Spirit does inside of us as we become His new creation.